-I am writing this article on shirts with magnetic buttons after I found out that there are so many people in Parkinson’s support groups who are wondering how they can make dressing up a fast and seamless activity.
+I am writing this article on shirts with magnetic buttons after I found out that there are so many people in Parkinson’s and Arthritis support groups who are wondering how they can make dressing up a fast and seamless activity.
 They have already heard how magnaready clothes can be great for them but they want an honest review of how these clothes can help them.

 You see fashion is a discriminatory field where fashion designers only design clothes for a ready market of healthy people who do not have trouble or any kind of handicap.
 And you only come to realize this when you have to button up a normal shirt or pull a normal zipper on your trousers when having PD.
 It gets depressingly hard with the Parkinson’s tremors and as such, you either have to call up your caregiver or just go ahead and try to button it yourself and this will take ages before you are able to actually do it.